 Rite of Spring

-In 2013 The Physical TV Company made ‘Rite of Spring’, a contribution to the first ever international collective project in screendance.
+In 2013 The Physical TV Company made ‘rite of spring’, a contribution to the first ever international collective project in screendance.

 Dancers: Venettia Miller, Jay Bailey, Gemma Dawkins